argentlabs/argent-contracts-starknet/README.md

 ### Install the devnet

-We advise you to use [nvm](https://github.com/nvm-sh/nvm) to manage your Node versions.
+We advise that you use [nvm](https://github.com/nvm-sh/nvm) to manage your Node versions.

 Install Python dependencies (run in project root folder)